hamzberg/cc-site/content/p5js-vector-sketches/raindrops.md

 ## Instructions

-Refresh the page to regenerate the sketch.
-Press the Left Arrow key to save an SVG.
+Press the "Regenerate" button to regenerate the sketch.
+Press the "Save SVG" button to save the sketch as an SVG.

 ## Code Sample